RasmusRPaulsen/DTUImageAnalysis/exercises/ex4b-ImageMorphology/readme.md

 2. Perform the morphological operations: *erosion*, *dilation*, *opening* and *closing* on binary images.
 3. Compute the outlines seen in a binary image.
 4. Use morphological operations to remove holes in objects.
-5. Use morphological operations to seperate binary objects.
+5. Use morphological operations to separate binary objects.
-6. Select appropriate footprints based on image properties and object apperance.
+6. Select appropriate footprints based on image properties and object appearance.
-7. Combine morphological operations to clean and seperate objects.
+7. Combine morphological operations to clean and separate objects.

 # Installing Python packages